-2010 compared to 2009: Research and development expenses increased \$9.3 million from \$46.1 million for 2009 to \$55.4 million for 2010, primarily due to an increase in stock-based compensation expense resulting from the RSUs received in the exchange program which began vesting in March 2010, an increase in compensation and related costs from an increase in employee headcount in the U.S. and in China, an increase in corporate bonus plan expense, increased facility and insurance expense allocations, and increased spending on prototypes.
+2010 compared to 2009: Research and development expenses increased \$9.3 million from \$46.1 million for 2009 to \$55.4 million for 2010, primarily due to an increase in stock-based compensation expense resulting from the RSUs received in the exchange program which began vesting in March 2010, an increase in compensation and related costs from an increase in employee headcount in the U.S. and in China, an increase in corporate bonus plan expense, an increase in facilities-related expenses and insurance expenses, and an increase in spending on prototypes.